 After buying the 50-year-old house, Ken and Liz got right to renovations.
-As the heart of their home, the kitchen was their biggest project, requiring the majority of their renovation budget to update.
+As the heart of their home, the kitchen was their biggest project and priority.
 Though the layout was functional, the style was incredibly outdated, defined by floral wallpaper, soffits, and carpeting.

 Modern Makeover of a 1960s Kitchen

 Equipped with dark stained glass, knobs installed in the center panels, and a well-worn finish, the kitchen cabinets were similarly dated.
 Cabinets were hung over the peninsula for extra storage.
 While that might have been a common style in the 70s, Liz and Ken wanted a more open space with unobstructed lines of sight.